 Since an excellent credit score is typically considered anything over 740, I’d say we’re doing quite well – and that’s in spite of the fact that we have dozens of rewards cards across our personal profiles and three separate businesses.

-Our experience serves as further proof that having more than one rewards card will not wreck your credit.
-However, it is crucial that you always pay your credit card balances in full every month.
+it is crucial that you always pay your credit card balances in full every month.
 A new rewards card or two may not hurt your credit, but letting yourself get into credit card debt can have lifelong consequences.

 As always, tread carefully – and if you’re worried you’ll get in trouble, it’s probably best to avoid rewards credit cards altogether.